ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Calling Rendezvous() on a Preconnection with an any-source multicast group address as the Remote Endpoint will join the multicast group, and also indicates that the resulting connection can be used to send messages to the multicast group.
-The Rendezvous() call will return both a Connection that can be used to send to the group, that acts the same as a connection returned by calling Initiate() with a multicast Remote Endpoint, and a Listener that acts as if Listen() had been called with a multicast Remote Endpoint.
+Calling Rendezvous() on a Preconnection with an any-source multicast group address as the Remote Endpoint will join the multicast group, and also indicates that the resulting Connection can be used to send messages to the multicast group.
+The Rendezvous() call will return both a Connection that can be used to send to the group, that acts the same as a Connection returned by calling Initiate() with a multicast Remote Endpoint, and a Listener that acts as if Listen() had been called with a multicast Remote Endpoint.